-“Cannabis” is recognized by many health professionals and the locals in Thailand as a medicinal plant with a high potential for therapeutic use and has a long history in the Thai traditional medicine practice.
+“Cannabis” is recognized by many health professionals and locals in Thailand as a medicinal plant with a high potential for therapeutic use and has a long history in the practice of Thai traditional medicine.
 However, the enactment of the Narcotics Act in 1979 classified cannabis as a type of narcotic plant, and hence, its usage was prohibited by law.

 In 2019, the Thai government began to unlock certain regulations allowing cannabis to be used for health and medical purposes under restrictions.
 Thailand is the first amongst its neighboring countries in Southeast Asia where the government promotes and legalizes the medical usage of cannabis.
 The main objectives are for people to safely utilize medical-related cannabis inventions and to reduce illegal cultivation and commercialization of the plant.
 It is expected to also help boost the Thai economy.
 Though, this idea stirred a debate within Thailand’s somewhat conservative society.

 While the amended Narcotics Act in 2019 legalized the usage of cannabis and hemp in the medical space and for research and development purposes to a certain extent, both types of plants were listed under category 5 of narcotic substances, meaning, many limitations are still in place.

 Cannabis Parts Exempted From Being Considered a Narcotic

 On December 13, 2020, a Government Gazette was published stating that specific parts of cannabis and extracts were delisted from category 5 of the Narcotics Act.

 - Extracts with cannabidiol (CBD) as an ingredient with tetrahydrocannabinol (THC) not exceeding 0.2% of the weight.